ericabooth/TEA-TAPR-download/readme.md

 *   **To go faster:** You can reduce this to `0.5`, but be aware that TEA's servers may block your IP if you send requests too rapidly.
 *   **To be safer:** Increase this to `2` or `3` seconds.

+*   Forthcoming: wiring in in-stream compression via ijson to help with file sizes (or downstream stata compression and encoding to save file size by converting to labels, notes type metainformation, and -chars-).

 ### 4. Changing the Output Folder
 When initializing the scraper, you can change the destination folder:
 ```python